 After a quick assembly, one of the keyboards proved to be working flawlessly.
 Unfortunately, the other one was failing on keys “2 W S X” and “4 R F V”.

-My first wild guess was that one of a traces is broken somewhere but a naked-eye inspection didn't reveal a problem.
-I had to use a microscope and track whole trace to spot it.
-And I've found it.
+My first wild guess was that one of the traces is broken somewhere but a naked-eye inspection didn’t reveal a problem.
+I had to use a microscope and track the whole trace to spot it.
+And I’ve found it.

 Someone bent a membrane too much which caused a break.